 If you were a Betterment customer, this account may sound very familiar.
 Previously, you could put your cash balance into Smart Saver, which was their high yield cash account.
 The risk with Smart Saver was that it wasn’t FDIC insured.
 It was fairly safe but FDIC insurance is rock solid.
 Within the next thirty days, Betterment will transition all Smart Saver accounts to Cash Reserve.

 The Betterment Checking account is FDIC insured by nbkc, which stands for National Bank of Kansas City.

 - All ATM fees reimbursed (domestic and international) – The debit card is a Visa and if an ATM accepts Visa cards, then you can use it there with unlimited fee reimbursement.

 - No foreign transaction fees – Along the same lines as the ATM fees, this card also reimburses all Visa foreign transaction fees – which are typically 1% on foreign transactions.
 This makes it one of the best travel debit cards you can find since you can get cash and make purchases without an added fee.

 - No monthly maintenance fees, no overdrafts

 You can also earn cash back rewards at specific merchants, such as Dunkin Donuts, Walmart, and Staples.
 (Check the “earn rewards” section of your Betterment account for a full list.)

 How Does This Compare?

 If you’re thinking about investing with Betterment, now you can tap into an FDIC insured savings and checking product.
 This can help you consolidate a lot of your finances in one place.
-Personally, I'm a big fan of keeping things as simple as possible so this makes a lot of sense.
+Check out our full Betterment review.